 Step 1: Select the images with the Selection Tool (keyboard shortcut V).
 Hold the Shift key to select multiple images, or drag through to select all images if you want to resize all.

 Step 2: Choose the Scale Tool from the toolbar, or use the keyboard shortcut S.

 Now you will see anchor points on the images you choose.

-Step 3: Click on an empty space near the images and drag out to enlarge the image or drag in to decrease the size.
+Step 3: Click on an empty space near the images and drag out to enlarge the image or drag in to reduce the artwork size.
 Hold the Shift key while dragging to keep the images proportional.

-For example, I clicked and dragged towards the center to make the images smaller.
+For example, I clicked and dragged toward the center to make the images smaller.
 However, I didn’t hold the Shift key, so the images look a bit distorted.